eugenekoran/film-project/README.md

    With respect to this problem you can train the model to answer different questions, for example to identify colors present in the image.
 Then you can use this information to allow users to search items with a specific color, even when this color is not the most dominant color of the item.
 You can use similar approach to search for items with some style features like a specific sleeve or a checkered pattern.

    I would like to admit that conditioning of image features in this project was done with text input, but it doesn't necessarily need to be done with text.
 Conditioning method is very general.
 You can use any input for conditioning and it would be exciting to try to condition images on the other images.
-In this way you can try to train a model able to recognize raw color patterns on the apparel images.
+Interesting idea is to try to use images of raw color patterns as a conditioning input to apparel images.

 Thanks for reading!